Strictly speaking this is supposed to be dramatic, but you know

 - "Can't we just call in David Bowie?" — He's already done so much for this church.

 - "Now, now dear.
-It's just until Daddy pays for the destruction of a priceless American artifact. (despondant sigh) I never thought I'd have to say that again."
+It's only until we have to pay off your father's desecration of a priceless artifact. (despondent sigh) I never thought I'd have to say that again."

 - In a reference to one of the original shorts that inspired South Park: